 Sorry to go on so long.
 That’s what I would want to tell you, if you were my daughter.
 Again, time is on your side.
 Be patient.
 Embrace the responsibility for your own long-term health.
 Keep learning – throughout your life – and you should be fine.
 And again, I am so sorry for your loss.”

-Thanks Shannon and Richard for sharing your experience and making blogging worthwhile.
+Thanks Shannon and Richard for sharing your experience and for making blogging worthwhile.